mockoon/mockoon.com/content/blog/data-synchronization-team-collaboration-release.md

 ---
 title: Data synchronization and team collaboration
-excerpt: We are thrilled to announce the availability of data synchronization and real-time collaboration for Mockoon Pro users
+excerpt: We are thrilled to announce the availability of data synchronization and real-time collaboration for Mockoon Cloud users
 date: '2024-04-02'
 image: data-synchronization-team-collaboration-release.png
 imageAlt: mockoon logo and cloud icon